exla-ai/InferX/inferx/models/sam2/README.md

 - **TensorRT Optimization**: Accelerated inference using NVIDIA TensorRT
 - **Camera Stream Support**: Process live video from cameras or RTSP streams
 - **Custom Prompts**: Specify points or boxes to guide segmentation
-- **Direct Model Access**: Get direct access to the underlying model for advanced usage

 - **Server Mode**: Option to use a remote server for inference

 ## Installation